 Intermittent Fasting Pros and Cons #5

-One of the main jobs of the adrenals is regulating blood sugar.
-Asking an already tired, unwell woman to go without food puts another huge burden on the adrenals to regulate keep blood sugar.
-One of the first things I tell tired and unwell clients is to eat regularly.
+Adrenals regulate blood sugar.
+Asking a tired, unwell woman to go without food puts a huge burden on the adrenals to regulate blood sugar.
+One of the first things I tell clients is to eat regularly.
 Give the adrenals less work to do while we repair them.
 These two products in my online store can really make a difference in adrenal health and managing stress.
-And try my favorite Passion Flower too.
-It really calms your brain down and helps reduce anxiety and insomnia.
+And my favorite Passion Flower too.
+It calms your brain and body and helps reduce anxiety, pain and insomnia.

 Intermittent Fasting Pros and Cons #6